Allisterh/SVAR-bsvar/README.md

 devtools::install_github("jetroant/bsvar")
 ```

-The installation of the package itself should be a breeze and only take a few minutes, however if there are a lot of dependencies to be installed (that is, you do not already have other R-packages that are needed for this package to work installed on your computer) this might take a few minutes.
+The installation of the package itself should be a breeze and only take a few minutes, however if there are a lot of dependencies to be installed (that is, if you do not already have other R-packages that are needed for this package to work installed on your computer) this might take a few minutes.

 ### Test drive